alexvasilikop/fasta2tree/README.md

 2. Alignment trimming (trimAl)
 3. Phylogenetic reconstruction (IQ-TREE v.
 1.6.X or fasttree v.
 2.1.X).
 If IQ-TREE is chosen then model selection is performed too automatically.
 If fasttree is selected LG model is used (Le-Gascuel 2008 model).
    In IQ-TREE mode branch support is based on 2000 SH-aLRT replicates
-5. Tree rerooting at midpoint and extracting rooted tree figures in .svg format using ETE3
+5. Tree rerooting at midpoint and extraction of rooted tree figures in .svg format using ETE3

 ## Usage
 ``` nextflow run fasta2tree.nf -params-file params.json```